axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-20-RADICAL COMPANIES FAQ.markdown

 <p>As we mentioned somewhere in the book, for most people who grew up climbing the FIAT ladder, all of this is “utterly ridiculous.”
 There will be a time, later, when we'll have to help the undecided move away from FIAT, but it's not time yet, IMO.
 </p>

-<h2>Voting may be a limited way of making decisions, but how can it be overcome, particularly in larger organizations?
+<h2>Voting may be a limited way of making decisions, but how can it be overcome, particularly in larger organizations?</h2>
 <p>Every so often we will get a letter from a company asking us to “please, vote” for a new Board.
 However, there's usually a given slate of Board candidates already selected and, at best, you can write in a candidate or two.
 In the end, the system remains and the new Board operates like the old Board.
 Every few years we get to vote for our “leaders” in the US.
 Your vote counts to determine who gets elected, but it doesn’t change the system they operate in.
 This is one problem with voting.
 </p>
 <p>The other problem is that voting assumes that you are choosing between bosses or rules that apply to everyone.
 It assumes a monoculture.
 But life is not a monoculture, it is more subtle and complex than that.
 There are people who are gluten-intolerant in the US, but they can gorge on bread when they go to Europe.
 I don't want to vote between grain A and grain B, I'd rather have distincts breads made with different grains.
 The monolithic approach doesn’t work for businesses and it doesn’t work for people.